Kids Piano Sheet Music

 Kids piano sheet music "Winds in the Willow" is a free beginners piece that uses a D minor pentascale pattern to suggest movement.

 It's just scales?
-A cinch!
+Easy-peasy!

 Yes, but...
 Control and coordination are necessary for success in this little song.

 The left hand moves constantly, requiring evenness and control.
 Though this is pretty easy piano sheet music, matching right hand to left hand scale in the first two lines is a good early step in hand coordination.